heshameraqi/heshameraqi.github.io/distraction_detection.md

 Yehya Abouelnaga, Hesham M. Eraqi, and Mohamed N. Moustafa, "Real-time Distracted Driver Posture Classification", Machine Learning for Intelligent Transportation Systems Workshop in the 32nd Conference on Neural Information Processing Systems (NeuroIPS), Montréal, Canada, 2018.

 ![Data](https://heshameraqi.github.io/data/auc.distracted.driver.dataset/System.png)

-### Download the dataset

-This database was captured to develop the state-of-the-art in detection of distracted drivers and so it may be used freely to this purpose.
-Other research uses of this database are encouraged.
-However, the End User must first obtain prior consent from the MI-AUC group.
-If you agree with the terms of the agreement please sign and fill in the fields in **[this form ](https://heshameraqi.github.io/data/auc.distracted.driver.dataset/auc.distracted.driver.dataset_license.agreement.pdf)** and attach this form via email to ([Yehya Abouelnaga](devyhia@aucegypt.edu) or ([Hesham Eraqi](heraqi@aucegypt.edu) to download the database.